This article was first published in the London Progressive Journal , 5 July 2015

 Late last year I was interviewed by Dr Jocelynne A. Scutt, a fellow Australian with a distinguished career in international human rights law for The Art of the Possible, the Cambridge University Journal of Politics .
-She brought a completely different perspective to my art
+Although it was a short-lived postgrad journal for

 Tikkun daily ( Tikkun magazine's daily blog) interviewed me about my art and, as always with good interviews, made me think better about my painting and how (and why) I go about what I do.
 Please take the time to visit and read their high